agf13/bchat/README.md

 Currently only the 6 bit encoding is actually used, but implementation for the 5 bit one is already in place.

 # Running the app
+Bluetooth AND location needs to be enabled.
+There is some enforcement to skip the need of the location but it's not yet tested.
+The location is needed because receiving bluetooth data means the device IS IN RANGE, which is quite small and would imply disclosing the location.
+But since this is meant as a message app and messages might be broadcasted from a 100 devices away, in future it will be possible to disable this need.
+Location needs to be allowed manually from the app settings in the phone.
+No popup is yet implemented for that.
+Without the location permission and bluetooth + location enabled, scanning and broadcasting cannot be used.

 I will explain how I run the app, since this is sometimes a tricky topic if installation is not done correctly.
 I use npx version 10.9.2
 I open a terminal window from the project directory (from it's root).